Chapter 19: The Tragedy at Ong Thanh 062025

 deeper into the jaws of Triet's much bigger ambush.
 When the shooting

-started, it allowed the numbers of wounded and dead to rise much more
+started, it allowed the number of wounded and dead to rise much more

 quickly.
 Others further to the rear just naturally rushed forward,